lamhq/tech-notes/pages/backend/sqlalchemy/types.md

 - Vendor specific
 - User defined

-## Generic Type

-The generic types and their associated type representations in both Python and SQL:
+Here are some generic types and their associated type representations in both Python and SQL:

 | SQLAlchemy  | Python             | SQL                         |
 |-------------|--------------------|-----------------------------|